Table of Contents

 Using Modifiers to Expand Your Seed List

-What you can do from here (if it makes sense for your website and content vertical – which I’ll come back to in a moment), is to use a keyword multiplier to quickly blow out your list of seed permutations.
+What you can do from here (if it makes sense for your website and content vertical – which I’ll come back to in a moment), is to use a tool like mergewords.com to quickly blow out your list of seed permutations.
+(H/T to Ollie Hayman for the find).

 Using multipliers is especially useful for working up long-tail phrases to be included in body copy for things like recipes, business processes, and other topics where the words tend to be the same but the order can vary significantly depending on the writer.